KonradChyrzynski/AngularAppWithAzureLogIn/README.md

 docker-compose up -d

-Client ID is required for connection to Azure ID, I'm keeping it private.
+Client ID is required for Azure ID connection, I'm keeping it private.